Will6855/Developer-Portfolio-Template/README.md

 #### Contact and Personal Details
 - `src/Controller/HomeController.php`:
-  - Configure mailing settings for contact form
+  - Change (or not) response from contact form
-  - Set birthdate for age display (optional: it depends if you keep it in 'about.paragraph.1')

 #### Legal and Compliance
 - `templates/home/legal_notice.html.twig`: